n4kz/weaver/readme.md

 	weaver restart web

-and to stop worker
+and to stop redis monitor

-	weaver stop worker
+	weaver stop redis

 Processes in the web group get different command line arguments but similar environment.
-By default tasks have access to PATH, NODE_PATH and HOME environment variables.
+By default tasks have access to `PATH`, `NODE_PATH` and `HOME` environment variables. `NODE_PATH` is set automatically only when `executable` flag is not set.

 Bash commands to start processes manually in same way as weaver does in example above